mvanniekerkHartwig/immutables-gson-jar-with-dependencies/README.md

 ### Minimal reproduction of immutables gson jar with dependencies bug
 When using multiple dependencies that all contain Immutable and Gson TypeAdapter annotated interfaces the `META-INF/services/com.google.gson.TypeAdapterFactory` file is only written for the first dependency.
+This causes the `ServiceLoader` to miss all `TypeAdapterFactories` not defined in the first dependency.

 To reproduce, run:
 ```sh